The US military has completed its withdrawal from its final base in Niger, following a directive from the country’s coup leaders.

 A U.S. Air Force crew paves a runway that will deploy weaponized drones.
 Photo by

-A U.S. Air Force crew paves a runway at a Nigerien air base that will deploy weaponized drones.
-Photo by – Pascal Maitre
+A US Air Force crew paves a runway at a Nigerien air base that will deploy weaponized drones Photo by Pascal Maitre

 Approximately 200 US soldiers were stationed at the Agadez drone base, a critical site for counterterrorism operations in the Sahel region, where groups linked to al-Qaeda and ISIS operate.
 The withdrawal follows Niger’s ousting of American troops after a coup last year, significantly impacting US counterterrorism efforts in West Africa.